FDSN/SeedLink/docs/protocol.rst

     "INFO ID" is recommended for implementing keep-alive functionality.

-SELECT [!]*stream_pattern*[.*format_subformat_pattern*]...
+SELECT [!]*stream_pattern*[.*format_subformat_pattern*][:*filter*]...
     selects given streams of a station.
-Argument is a space-separated list of patterns.
 By default (if SELECT is omitted), all streams are requested.
-Streams that are not in ACCEPTed format are excluded.

     *stream_pattern* matches the stream ID, *format_subformat_pattern* matches the concatenated format and subformat code (2 caracters).
 Supported wildcards are "\*" and "?".
 In case of leading "!", the matching streams are excluded.

+    *filter* can be used to convert data to different format and discard duplicate streams.
+Supported filters are listed with "INFO", for example:

+    native
+        provide data in native format (e.g., miniSEED 2.x) if available.

+    3
+        provide data in miniSEED 3.x if possible, converting the data on-the-fly if needed.

+    The :*filter* suffix MUST NOT be used together with "!" prefix.

     SELECT can be used multiple times per station.
 A stream is selected if it matches any SELECT without "!" and does **not** match any SELECT with "!".
+If a stream matches multiple patterns with :*filter* suffix, the first match takes effect.

     The number of SELECT commands per station MAY be limited by the server to prevent excessive resource consumption.